Death Star: Sith Star Destroyers

 In The Rise of Skywalker, the ninth installment in the series, the resurrected Darth Sidious is revealed to have constructed the Sith Eternal's fleet of Xyston-class Star Destroyers, the Final Order, over the Sith planet Exegol.
-Each warship is armed with an axial superlaser capable of destroying planets; Sidious uses one of the Star Destroyers to destroy the planet Kijimi as a show of force.
+They were constructed during the reign of the Galactic Empire and well after the Galactic Civil War and are outwardly identical to the Imperial-class Star Destroyers previously used by the Empire, with key differences including being larger in size, having red accents evocative of Sith imagery along their hulls, and being armed with axial superlasers powered by bled kyber crystals capable of destroying planets; Sidious uses one of the Star Destroyers to destroy the planet Kijimi as a show of force.
 At the end of the film, the Resistance launches an offensive against the Sith Eternal forces, including the Sith fleet.
 Aided by reinforcements from across the galaxy, the Resistance defeats the remaining Sith forces by destroying the onboard superlasers, which ignited the ships reactors and destroyed them one by one.
 The Resistance also destroyed the Resurgent-class Star Destroyer Steadfast and the navigation signal that the fleet needed to exit the planet due to the unstable nature of the atmosphere.